cleatherbury/Automage_updating_catalog_information/README.md

 ```
 Complete the script with the same technique as used in the file example_upload.py.

-Once you have completed editing the supplier_image_upload.py script, save the file by typing ':wq'..
+Once you have completed editing the supplier_image_upload.py script, save the file by typing ':wq'.

 Grant executable permission to the supplier_image_upload.py script.
 ```